PressCrew/infinity/engine/documents/index.md

 ### How we did it!

-To see how we organized the developer docs, which might give you some ideas of how to handle your own documentation, look in
+To see how we organized the developer docs, which might give you some ideas of how to handle your own documentation, look in one of our base theme packages.

-	your-theme/dashboard/docs
+	themes/infinity/dashboard/docs